xmyun/xmyun.github.io/_pages/about.md

 # 🔥 News
+- *2026.01*: &nbsp; Made it to Qingdao!
+Officially starting at SDU!
 - *2025.11*: &nbsp; Invited to serve on the TPC for ACM WWW 2026.
 - *2025.09*: &nbsp;🎉🎉 One paper is accepted by IEEE TDSC 2025!
 - *2025.09*: &nbsp;🎉🎉 Starting January 2026, I will be joining the School of Computer Science and Technology at Shandong University as a Tenure-Track Professor.